What do you do if a friend or family member's house looks like this? Not much, it turns out.

 But then again, perhaps some people like to have a perpetual problem to complain about, an a hoarding relative is a good one.

 But suppose the hoarder is your neighbor?
 You can't just move away, as his hoarding is likely degrading the value of your home, as his unsightly lawn, covered with junk, is an eyesore.

 We lived near a hoarder's house, and actually bought our home without realizing that a hoarder was accumulating junk nearby.
 We merely thought the person was on vacation and forgot to mow their lawn.
-It wasn't until after closing that we look out our window and realized there was a tree growing through their house.
+It wasn't until after closing that we looked out our window and realized there was a tree growing through their house.
 Eventually he died and the house was sold.
 Problem solved.
 In the interim, however, it would have been challenging to sell our house, with an abandoned hoarder house across the street.

 As I noted before, I rented an apartment with a hoarder living upstairs - with junk piled up on his floor, three feet deep.
 One of my investment condos had a hoarder in the building, who made the other resident's lives miserable.
 This sort of thing is more common than you think - and quite annoying!

 In that situation, it is hard to "walk away" from a hoarder, as they may live next door, and you are subject to their eyesore, plus possible smells and hazards (rats, vermin) particularly if they hoard pets.